IvanMurzak/Unity-AudioLoader/README.md

 # Cache

 Cache system based on the two layers.
-First layer is **memory cache**, second is **disk cache**.
+The first layer is **memory cache**, and the second is **disk cache**.
 Each layer could be enabled or disabled.
-Could be used without caching at all.
-By default both layers are enabled.
+It could be used without caching at all.
+By default, both layers are enabled.

 ## Setup Cache